The Writer Speaks: Oral Histories of Film and Television Writers

-Over the years the Writers Guild Foundation has recorded interviews with prominent writers about their careers and about their working lives and practices.
-Completed interviews are available for viewing on our blog, our YouTube channel and in our library.
+Between 1995 and 2013, the Writers Guild Foundation recorded interviews with prominent writers about their careers and about their working lives and practices.
+In all, 63 interviews were completed and these are all freely available for viewing in our library and on our YouTube channel.
+These interviews are fascinating and inspirational glimpses into the minds of some of Hollywood’s most accomplished writers.